Nonprofit Corporate Sponsorships: Real-Life Examples & Practical Advice

 Feeding San Diego is a nonprofit addressing hunger in San Diego by connecting those in need with nutritious meals.
 Perfect Snacks partnered with the nonprofit to add incentives for supporters of its campaign.

-For every $100 a supporter donates, they receive a raffle ticket for various perks and prizes, including gift cards to DoorDash, Crate & Barrel, and Trader Joe’s.
+For every $100 a supporter donated, they received a raffle ticket for various perks and raffle prizes, including gift cards to DoorDash, Crate & Barrel, and Trader Joe’s.
 In addition, supporters were eligible for protein bars from Perfect Snacks and a new TV.

 Understanding the reach and exposure of Perfect Snacks, Feeding San Diego was thrilled to have its support in inspiring people to donate.
 After all, it’s likely that particular brand partners will significantly influence social media and other channels you can leverage for your campaigns.